mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 #### Product Identity

-The following are designated as Product Identity: Tirvandor, all proper names of characters, locations, organizations, and factions; all storylines, plots, and narrative elements; all original artwork and maps; the Seven Primordials concept; all original magic items; the Worldrend event and timeline; all campaign content.
+The following are designated as Product Identity: Tirvandor, all proper names of characters, locations, organizations, and factions; all storylines, plots, and narrative elements; all original artwork and maps; the Seven Ascended concept; all original magic items; the Worldrend event and timeline; all campaign content.

 {{skipCounting}}
 \page